+Jaws is one of the biggest waves ever surfed.
 This incredible location has the potential to reach over 70 feet in height which is the size of a smaller skyscraper.
-Some people, including professional surfers, have claimed they have observed waves that were around 100 ft tall at incredible speeds so the potential of this location is unparalleled.
+Some people, including professional surfers, have claimed they have observed waves that were around 100 ft. tall at incredible speeds so the potential of this location is unparalleled.

 It's rather frightening to think about it because you're essentially riding a roller coaster at a lower speed but the same height.
 In fact, it is even taller than some rides found at amusement parks and you aren't safely strapped in when you wipe out.

 Because of the sheer size and speed of this wave, Jaws is a risky experience especially for those who haven't tackled similar waves of this magnitude.
 All one needs to do to gain perspective on this wave is visit a building and go to the roof while looking down to see how intense this experience would be.
 Imagine a giant slide of water and this gives you a good picture of what it would be like to surf on this otherworldly wave.